Tools4everBV/HelloID-Conn-Prov-Target-Esis_Employee/readme.md

 The field mapping can be imported by using the _fieldMapping.json_ file.

+> [!IMPORTANT]
+> The following fields have specific mapping requirements:
+> - **wachtwoord**: Only map for Create when NOT using SSO.
+Set to `"true"` to have Esis generate and email a password to the user.
+> - **ssoIdentifier** and **preferredClaimType**: Only map for Create when using SSO.
+Remove these fields when not using SSO.
+> - **gebruikersnaam**: Only mapped for Create.
+The username becomes the account reference.
+> - **roepnaam**: Required for all actions (Create, Update, Delete).
+Updates without this field will result in an error.

 ### Script Mapping
 Besides the configuration tab, you can also configure script variables.